We focus our research on underestimated geopolitical developments that could impact the real economy and markets.

 The post-Cold War World Economy is becoming increasingly shaped by geopolitical forces and trends, so much that – according to Christian Takushi – it is worthwhile to develop concepts, analyses and tools to research this increasingly Geopolitics-driven globalised Economy.
 Welcome to Geopolitical Economics.
 Through the dramatic rise of Asian Economies the Global Balance in economic power, politics, military, energy and religion is being affected.
 Not only has the center of global trade shifted to the Pacific Rim, even the center of christianity has shifted from the West to Asia, Africa and Latin America.
 Most realms of society are being challenged.
 Asia leads Emerging Markets as it challenges the supremacy of the West.
 Having covered the Far East and Emerging Economies for over 25 years, Christian uses his knowledge of Oriental/Latin economies and cultures to analyse how Emerging Nations are affecting global geopolitical and macroeconomic trends (and vice versa), accelerating the overlap of macroeconomic and geopolitical forces.

-More accurate Outlooks .. that include also religious trends
+More accurate Outlooks .. that include soft factors including religious trends

 Christian uses the “intelligence” from specialists in other fields to identify geopolitical factors that could impact the macro outlook of key economies.
 The Pacific Rim (USA, Mexico, China, Japan, S.Korea, Russia etc) is increasingly driving the global economic and geopolitical competition.
 In its broader sense, “Geopolitics” encompasses all factors related to the geography & different resources of nation states.
 From river-grids, impassable mountains, minerals, gas, oil .. to .. labor force, population, their religion and political system.
 According to Christian Takushi, religion is probably by far the most underestimated geopolitical factor.